 Our Lady of the Valley and Zion Lutheran Church join in the Lutheran-Catholic Common Commemoration of the Reformation in 2017

 Our Ecumenical journey continues.
 In this worship we commit ourselves to grow in communion.
 The five imperatives will guide us

 Thanks be to you, O God, for the many guiding theological and spiritual insights that we have all received through the Reformation.
 Thanks be to you for the good transformations and reforms that were set in motion by the Reformation or by struggling with its challenges.
 Thanks be to you for the proclamation of the gospel that occurred during the Reformation and that since then has strengthened countless people to live lives of faith in Jesus Christ.

 Zion Lutheran Church is located in La Grande, a beautiful city situated in Union County in the Blue Mountains of Eastern Oregon.
 We are a congregation of the Evangelical Lutheran Church in America (ELCA) and are part of the Oregon Synod.
 Zion is a teaching, learning, caring community of Christians walking the Way of Jesus in the world.
 Browse our website to learn more about us and the opportunities to grow in your faith with opportunities for you to put that faith into action!

 It is our desire to be God’s messengers of grace – serving our community, our nation and our world.
 We find assurance in God’s love for us all.
 We are an intentionally inclusive congregation welcoming people of every race, gender, nationality, sexual orientation, age and ability into all aspects of our church life.
 All are welcome here.

-Pastor Colleen Nelson is Retiring!
+Pastor Colleen Nelson Retirement Celebration!

 We at Zion Lutheran Church echo the words of Reverand Susan Kintner - our Pastor Colleen Nelson is gifted.
 Her time with us has been a blessing